 Look below the seat armrest and you’ll see a small foot pedal.
 This lets the seat be turned round to face the direction of travel, or you can set two rows to face each other as you can see behind me.

-All in all a very pleasant trip and one I’d do again.
+All in all a very pleasant trip and one I hope to do again.